BorgRancher/BorgRancher/README.md

 ### About Me
 Hey there!
-I'm @BorgRancher, a driven mobile developer (iOS & Android) on a quest to make the ordinary extraordinary with tech.
+I'm @BorgRancher, a driven mobile developer (iOS & Android) on a quest to make the extraordinary ordinary with tech.
+Miracles are performed before breakfast, the utterly impossible might take a little longer.

 I'm particularly fascinated by the possibilities of AI and Computer Vision, especially their positive, non-dystopian applications!
 Think AI that makes your life easier, not creepier.